-During the quarter, LMDC considered the public comment received on a Partial Action Plan amendment which proposes to allocate a total of \$137 million of funds currently allocated to this activity.
-The proposed projects are 1) Additional funding for the World Trade Center Performing Arts Center - \$100 million, 2) Funding for a Pedestrian Bridge over West Thames Street - \$20 million, 3) Additional funding for the East River Waterfront Esplanade and Piers.
-The public comment period on the proposed amendments to the Partial Action Plan ended April 30th, 2011.
-The amendment has not yet been submitted to HUD for approval.
+During the quarter, HUD approved a Partial Action Plan amendment which allocated a total of \$137 million of funds previously allocated to this activity to three specific projects.
+The new projects are 1) Additional funding for the World Trade Center

+Performing Arts Center - \$100 million, 2) Funding for a Pedestrian Bridge over West Thames Street - \$20 million, 3) Additional funding for the East River Waterfront Esplanade and Piers - \$17 million.